pookleblinky/pookleblinky.github.io/_src/posts/2018-02-04-lifescripts-stochastic-routines.md

     Date: 2018-02-04T04:36:58
     Tags: flipism, racket, coding, fitness
 Since November I've been doing a form of intermittent fasting I created based on coinflips, that I call coinfasting.
 Every morning flip a coin.
 Heads, you eat, tails you fast.
 The expected value of heads over 7 days is 3.5, so it's identical in effect to a scheduled alternate day fast.

+(As an aside: since August I've lost about 22kg, or about 24% of my bodyweight.)

 The introduction of randomness makes things interesting: you can't just binge on heads days, because you may get a bunch in a row.
 And